tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 The word 'name' here is taken in its dictionary meaning and not in the sense of a particular nomenclatural code.
-This means that the Taxon Name  class can be used for any type of name, not just names that are validly  published under the relevant nomenclatural code.
+This means that the Taxon Name class can, in principle, be used for any type of name, not just names that are validly published under the relevant nomenclatural code.

 **Examples**